pklinga/Devops-CICD/README.md

-# Devops-CICD
+# CICD_new

-CI/CD exercise in Devops course
+- Practicing CI/CD on GitLab
+- Implementing Python